 Question: In a cardiology practice, what if my cardiology partner did the official echo report and billed for it, but then I see a patient and view the echo.
 Can I count that as an independent interpretation?

 Answer: No. If your same specialty partner, in your practice reported the professional component, do not credit an independent interpretation when you see the patient.
+While I don’t have an AMA citation for this, the new guidelines distinguish between reviewing notes from a same specialty partner and someone of a different specialty.
+I believe the concept is the same.

 Question: What about lab results.
 I was away on vacation and my partner saw one of my patients and ordered labs.
 I saw the patient the next week and reviewed the results.
 Can I credit the review?